cbai123/ReelPlaces/README.md

 npm run start
 ```
 Once all dependencies have been installed:
-🔍 Enter the location of your choice
+:🔍: Enter the location of your choice
-🎬 Click on your preferred movie
+:🎬: Click on your preferred movie
-🗺️ Check out the map
+:🗺️: Check out the map
-📍Explore!
+:📍: Explore!

 ## MVP
 We began by mind-mapping multiple ideas and potential features, narrowing down our Minimum Viable Product which was being able to search for a location and view the list of movies correlating to that location.